CrociDB/flingern/README.md

 # Features

  - [x] Easy to use: write your whole website in Markdown with minimal config in TOML
- - [-] Fire up the monitor and it will serve the website and automatically rebuild it on any change
+ - [x] Fire up the monitor and it will serve the website and automatically rebuild it on any change
  - [x] Generates the website with an elegant theme
  - [ ] Theme flexibility: customize the theme as you wish
- - [x] Automatic image conversion: it converts the photos into thumbs and lower quality to save bandwidth
+ - [x] Automatic image conversion: converts photos into thumbnails and lower quality versions to save bandwidth

 # Getting Started